soundpress/RulesOfNYC/docs/c03/index.rst

 (b) No applicant for a license or renewal thereof shall conceal any information, make a false statement or falsify or allow to be falsified any certificate, form, signed statement, application or report required to be filed with an application for a license that is to be issued by the department or for a renewal thereof.

+(c) Unless otherwise provided by law or rule, no applicant for a license or renewal thereof, or licensee, including the general partners, officers, directors, and principal stockholders of such applicant or licensee, whose application or renewal thereof is denied or whose license is revoked by the Department may submit a new application for the same license for a period of 12 months from the date the initial application or renewal was denied or the license was revoked.
+This subsection shall only apply if the initial application or renewal was denied, or the license was revoked, because the applicant or licensee concealed information, made a false statement, or falsified or allowed to be falsified any certificate, form, signed statement, application or report required to be filed with an application for a license that is to be issued by the department or for a renewal thereof.